AirZT11/dc-web-100818/47-redux-provider-connect/README.md

 # Remaining Issues

-- gross subscription
-  - have to set it up
-  - rerenders all components on any store change
-  - not expressive
-- not modular - all in one page
-- need some way of connecting to the store
 - if / else if (fixed with switch)
+- how to parameterize actions to make them more abstract / general?
+  - add more keys! (corresponding handling in the reducer)

+- X gross subscription
+  - X have to set it up
+  - X rerenders all components on any store change
+  - X not expressive
+- X not modular - all in one page
+  - X need some way of connecting to the store

 - how to deal with many keys and many actions?
+- nicer way to connect to the dispatch function (mapDispatchToProps)
 - easy to make typos in action strings
-- how to parameterize actions to make them more abstract / general?
-  - add more keys! (corresponding handling in the reducer)